smartcatai/craftcms/README.md

 - **Craft CMS 5.x** - Fully supported with new matrix field structure
 - **Craft CMS 4.x and below** - May require modifications for matrix field handling

+## Plugin Compatibility

+### Required Plugins

+No plugins are required for basic functionality.

+### Supported Plugins

+#### Neo Plugin (by Spicy Web)

+- **Plugin Handle**: `neo`
+- **Namespace**: `benf\neo`
+- **What it provides**: Advanced Matrix-like field with hierarchical blocks, groups, and conditions
+- **API Support**: Full support for Neo fields including:
+  - All block types and their configurations
+  - Nested fields within blocks
+  - Block type metadata (enabled, description, child blocks settings, etc.)
+  - Nested Neo and Matrix fields within Neo blocks

+If the Neo plugin is not installed, Neo field detection will simply not trigger and the fields will be reported as their base type.

 ## Development and Testing